 When is it not Fair Dealing for study or research?

-You cannot use the fair dealing for research or study provision to reproduce material in a publication.
+You cannot use the fair dealing for research or study provision to reproduce material in a publication, including presenting copies of other's work at conferences or in public.
 Refer to Publishing and communication for more information.

 University staff cannot use the fair dealing provisions to copy material on behalf of students, or to make multiple copies for distribution, or to put material online for students.
 Refer to Teaching support if you wish to make copies for those purposes.